 Some NeoPixel strips have extra wires so they can connect to both a microcontroller and power source, but these will always correspond to one of the same three inputs: +5V, ground or data.
 If not using the extra wires, you can clip off any exposed tips and/or insulate with some heat-shrink tube.

-NeoPixels powered by 5v require a 5V data signal.
-If using a 3.3V microcontroller you must use a logic level shifter such as a 74AHCT125 or 74HCT245.
-(If you are powering your NeoPixels with 3.7v directly from a LiPoly cell, a 3.3v data signal is OK)
+NeoPixels powered by 5V ideally require a 5V data signal.
+If using a 3.3V microcontroller, it’s wise to use a logic level shifter such as a 74AHCT125 or 74HCT245.
+If you are powering your NeoPixels with 3.7v directly from a LiPoly cell, a 3.3v data signal is OK.
+See the “Logic Level Shifting” page for further information.

 If using a Flora, Feather or other microcontroller board with an attached lithium-polymer battery: connect the +5V input on the strip to the pad labeled VBAT or BAT on the board, GND from the strip to any GND pad on the microcontroller board, and DIN to Flora pin D6.
 If the board doesn’t have a pin #6, you’ll need to modify the example code to change the pin number.